-According to the Senate Fiscal Agency, the bill would have an undetermined impact on state resources.
-The Department of Education currently has staff who "approve" rather than "certify" approximately 75 school psychologists a year.
-Depending on the rules that would be promulgated at the discretion of the State Board of Education under this bill, the volume of recertification required could affect the amount of staff time required for the certification of school psychological service personnel.
-(9-24-87)
+The bill would have an indeterminate impact on State resources.
+The Michigan Department of Education currently has staff who approve" rather than "certify" approximately 75 school psychologists a year.
+Depending on the rules that would be promulgated at the discretion of the State board of education under this bill, the volume of re-certification required could affect the amount of staff time required for the certification of school psychological service personnel.

-ARGUMENTS:
+ARGUMENTS

-Under state administrative rules for special education, a handicapped child or a child suspected of being handicapped must be evaluated every three years by a psychologist or a school psychologist who serves as a member of a multi-disciplinary evaluation team.
+Under State administrative rules for special education, a handicapped child or a child suspected of being handicapped must be evaluated every three years by a psychologist or a school psychologist who serves as a member of a multi-disciplinary evaluation team.
 In addition, the Federal Education for All Handicapped Children Act, which mandates special education, requires that psychological counseling services be provided to handicapped children.
-School psychologists also work with dropouts, juvenile delinquents, drug abusers, pregnant teenagers, and other students with emotional problems.
+School psychologists, also work with dropouts, juvenile delinquents, drug abusers, pregnant teenagers, and other students with emotional problems.
 These conditions require early intervention and result in decisions that have great impact on the students and their families.
-School psychologists are in the schools throughout the state every day consulting with teachers, administrators, students, and parents.
+School psychologists are in the schools throughout the State every day consulting with teachers, administrators, students, and parents.

 School psychologists currently must obtain "approval" from the Department of Education in order to be employed as a qualified school psychologist.
-To receive an approval, as outlined in administrative rules, a person must: hold a master's degree in school psychology or the equivalent, have completed 45 graduate semester hours of school psychology, have completed 500 hours of a supervised internship, meet competency requirements established by the state, have completed a one-year experience as a school psychologist under the direction of a fully-approved school psychologist, and be recommended for full approval by a higher education institution that maintains a school psychologist program approved by the Department of Education.
-Despite these requirements, the approval process is inadequate, especially since approval is based in part on the recommendation of higher education institutions, which vary.
-Certification would improve quality control of the credentialling of school psychologists by providing a uniform set of requirements for certification and making the State Board of Education responsible for establishing the credentials of school psychologists.
+To receive an approval, as outlined in administrative rules, a person must: hold a master's degree in school psychology or the equivalent, have completed 45 graduate semester hours of school psychology, have completed 500 hours of a supervised internship, meet competency requirements established by the State, have completed a one-year experience as a school psychologist under the direction of a fully-approved school psychologist, and be recommended for full approval by a higher education institution that maintains a school psychologist program approved by the Department of Education.
+Despite these requirements, the approval process is inadequate, especially since approval is based in part on the recommendation of higher education institutions, which could vary among institutions.
+Certification would improve quality control of the credentialing of school psychologists by providing a uniform set of requirements for certification and making the State board of education responsible for establishing the credentials of school psychologists.

 Response: It is not clear how certification would improve quality control of the endorsement of school psychologists, as proponents of the bill contend, since the bill apparently would not mandate that existing requirements be changed.
-While the bill would amend the School Code to require that school psychologists be certified, the bill would neither require that current education and experience standards, as promulgated in administrative rules, be altered, nor automatically set into motion a process within the Department of Education whereby current standards were reviewed and upgraded.
-The state board currently has the power to review the standards set forth in the rules.
+While the bill would amend the School Code to require that school psychologists be certified, the bill would neither require that current education and experience standards, as promulgated in administrative rules, be altered, nor automatically set into motion a process within the Department of Education whereby current standards were reviewed and upgraded, according to officials in the Department and counsel with the Joint Committee on Administrative Rules.
+The State board currently has the power to review the standards set forth in the rules.
 If the bill were enacted, the board could choose to make technical changes that would specify "certification" rather than "approval" be granted to school psychologists.
 At that time, the rules could be amended to reflect new standards for certification, but this would not be required under the bill.

-Michigan and New Mexico are the only states that do not certify school psychologists, according to the Michigan Association of School Psychologists.
-Certification would provide a legislated credential for practice as in other states, and would be consistent with the certification of other professional educators in Michigan.
+Michigan and New Mexico are the only states that do not

+certify school psychologists, according to the Michigan Association of School Psychologists.
+Certification would provide a legislated credential for practice as in other states, and would be consistent with other professional educators in the State.
 Michigan currently certifies 75,000 teachers, and as of July 1, 1988, will certify approximately 15,000 administrators under Public Act 163 of 1986.